Construction and lining of the Spurlock steel chimney flues: well planned, well executed, systematically supervised

 These pages show some pictures of the process of constructing and lining the Spurlock steel chimney flues.

-Once grit blasted and primer coated, the steel flue sections were carried to the chimney with a mobile crane.
-The sections were then attached to the flue in the chimney by welding from two sides.
+Once grit blasted and primer coated, the steel flue sections were carried to the industrial stack with a mobile crane.
+The sections were then attached to the flue in the industrial stack by welding from two sides.
 The welds were cleaned with power brushes and then hand painted with PennguardTM Block Primer.

 With flue erection complete, Karrena installed a full size suspended work platform to facilitate the installation of the PennguardTM lining system.
 The platform accommodated a team of up to 10 installers and support workers, who applied the PennguardTM lining from the bottom to the top of each flue.
 A smaller, faster lift moving through a hatch in the center of the platform was used for transportation of the installation crew, their tools and the PennguardTM lining materials.
 The lining of the 162 m tall Unit 1 flue took 45 days and the lining of the 165 m tall Unit 2 flue took 38 days.